NCEAS/metacatui/docs/guides/accesspolicy.md

+---
+layout: guide
-# Setting a default access policy for uploads
+title: Setting a default access policy for uploads
+id: accesspolicy
+---

 When data files, metadata documents, and resource maps are uploaded to your repository through the MetacatUI dataset editor, each upload is assigned a [DataONE Access Policy](https://releases.dataone.org/online/api-documentation-v2.0.1/apis/Types.html#Types.AccessPolicy).
 Access Policies define who can view, edit, or edit ownership of an object.